eqcorrscan/EQcorrscan/README.md

 to update your obspy version to 1.0.0 which was recently released.
 We have tested this and support it, nevertheless, if you find any issues then let us know.

-*You will likely need sudo permissions to run this command.*
+*You will likely need sudo/root permissions to run this command.*

 If you have any issues installing please let me know.
 You will need to install openCV separately using (on Linux):